HenrikSamuelsson/course-introduction-to-software-product-management/sw-processes-and-agile-practices.md

 ### Extreme Programming - XP

-Extreme Programming is an Agile methodology that combines 12 effective development practices with the goal to acheive client satisfaction.
+Extreme Programming (XP) is an Agile methodology that combines 12 effective development practices with the goal to acheive client satisfaction.

 |12 Practices of XP | | | |
 |---|---|---|---|